Ergodicity in Stationary Graph Processes: A Weak Law of Large Numbers: Graph Ergodicity

 Corollary \ref{coro_wlln} is a statement of the WLLN for signals that are stationary in time.
 The result in this case is stronger than the one in \eqref{eqn_glln} because it lacks the order term $o(N^{-\delta})$.
 This term vanishes because in the case of a cycle graph the $n$th component of the estimator's PSD is $q_{n}=0$, $n=2,\ldots,N$.
 It is also stronger in that the minimum disappeared since, after $N$ shifts, all nodes have aggregated the sample mean, so any node yields the same estimator and thus the same probability of error.
 Finally, note that if $\bbx$ are i.i.d. r.v. then the DC component of the signal is $p_{1}=\sigma^{2}$ and \eqref{eqn_wlln} is the Chebyshev's bound that leads to the classical WLLN. \end{myparagraph}

-\begin{myparagraph}{\bf Erd\H{o}s-R{\'e}nyi (ER) graphs} Another family of graphs that satisfies Thm.~\ref{thm_glln} are ER graphs.
+\begin{myparagraph}{\bf Erd\H{o}s-R{\'e}nyi (ER) graphs} Another family of graphs that satisfies the conditions of Thm.~\ref{thm_glln} are ER graphs.
 These graphs have the particularity that the largest eigenvalue grows linearly with the number of nodes whereas the rest of the eigenvalues have a growth rate that does not exceed $\sqrt{N}$.
 This means that the graph is well-suited for estimation since the PSD of the graph shift average concentrates around the largest eigenvalue corresponding to the mean of the process.
-This shows in the proof of the following corollary.
+This is shown in the proof of the following corollary.

 \begin{corollary}[WLLN for Erd\H{o}s-R{\'e}nyi graphs] Let $\ccalG_{\ER}$ be an ER graph of size $N$ with edge probability $p_{\ER}$ such that $Np_{\ER} \to \beta \ge 1$.
 Then, for any node $k \in \{1,\ldots,N\}$ and any $0 < \delta < N-1$ we have that